-Occasionally one that needs a little more work.
+Occasionally there’s one that needs a little more work.

-Sometimes it’s the words the words they choose.
-Sometimes it’s that the author, who may be a genius at a specialty I’ve never even heard of, just doesn’t know enough about grammar and usage.
+Sometimes it’s the words the author chooses.
+Sometimes it’s that the author, who may be a genius at a specialty I’ve never even heard of, just doesn’t know enough about American grammar and usage.

 But sometimes it’s the way the article looks — the physical layout and setup.
-It’s the first impression that I get, and if it looks like an 8-year-old wrote it …
+It’s the first impression that we all get, and if it looks like an 8-year-old wrote it …

 Luckily there are a few things that can help almost anyone have their writing look like something that’s worth reading.
 And they’re all mechanical, so they’re easy for most of us to implement.

 Be consistent with your sentence spacing.
-The standard, which has been mostly accepted over the last 20+ years, is one space between sentences.
-I know that a lot of writers still use two, and I did for a long time.
-I finally gave in.
-But here’s the thing: It’s either one or two spaces between them.
-Never three or four or five.
+The standard, which has been mostly accepted over the last 20+ years, is one space between sentences, meaning after every end mark of punctuation, not just after a period.
+A lot of writers still use two spaces, and I did for a long time before I finally gave in.
+But here’s the thing: It’s either one or two spaces between them, never three or four or five.

-Use either one period at the end of a sentence or three (if you’re using the ellipsis mark), not two or four or five.
+Use one period at the end of a sentence (or three if you’re using the ellipsis mark), not two or four or five.

 Be careful about breaking words into syllables at the end of a line.
 Too many hyphens trailing down the right side looks awful, especially if you’re only leaving two or three letters before the hyphen.
 In those cases, put the whole word on the next line.

-Limit your use of italics, which look fussy when it’s all a reader sees.
+Limit your use of italics, which look fussy when there’s too much.
 Italics are fine under a picture or as a way to highlight a word, especially on social media platforms that may not have many formatting options.
 But please exercise restraint.

-And surprisingly, justified text is very hard for those who are dyslexic, due to what is called a “river effect,” that of flowing water through the text.
-Click here for more.
+And surprisingly, right-justified text is very hard for those who are dyslexic, due to what is called a “river effect,” that of flowing water through the text.